What are the Best Keurig Coffee Maker Models? (Comparison + Reviews)

 How to choose the right Keurig for your needs

-Both commercial and home series Keurigs share a lot of features, which might make the final choice a bit tricky.
-To help you find just the right machine, we’ll take a closer look at all the desirable features.
+Since 1990, Keurig founders have re-adapted the Keurig multiple times to try and make the best Keurig coffee for their customers.
+Inventions of various types of machines and cup sizes have led to creating reliable coffee makers that we know today.
+Both commercial and home-series Keurigs share a lot of features, which might make the final choice a bit tricky.
+To help you find just the right machine, we’ll take a closer look at its 6 desirable features.

 Each Keurig coffee maker can take three basic K-Cup sizes which are 6, 8, and 10 ounces.
 Some models work with 4-ounce and 12-ounce cups as well, which is great if you like espresso pods or want to fill up a travel mug.